How to Use Hurricane Notification Templates to Keep Employees Safe and Informed

 During the storm

 In any event, there are many reasons why employees might not be able to stay productive or work normal hours during a hurricane.
 This is the perfect time to send concise, thoughtful messages that affirm the company is concerned with their safety.
-Make it clear that you are not concerned with employees coming back to the office until it is safe, and you understand if it takes some time.
+Make it clear you are not concerned with employees coming back to the office until it is safe and you understand if it takes some time.

 Sample hurricane text for office updates